 What Should You Expect at New Day Recovery?

-At New Day Recovery and On Demand Counseling, our intensive outpatient program is designed to fit around your life.
+At New Day Recovery, our intensive outpatient program is designed to fit around your life.
 Sessions take place two to three days per week, and each session lasts three hours.
 This makes it easier to schedule regardless of whatever else you have going on in your life.
-We also have On Demand Counseling, which offers additional flexibility by offering these programs in the evening and during daytime hours.
-Whether you’re looking for outpatient group counseling, individual counseling or mental health counseling, we can give you everything you’re searching for at our Ohio rehab center and On Demand Counseling.
+We also have, which offers additional flexibility by offering these programs in the evening and during daytime hours.
+Whether you’re looking for outpatient group counseling, individual counseling or mental health counseling, we can give you everything you’re searching for at our Ohio rehab center.

 Contact New Day Recovery to Learn More about Intensive Outpatient Care

-At New Day Recovery and On Demand Counseling, we are ready to help you move forward toward a life of sobriety.
+At New Day Recovery, we are ready to help you move forward toward a life of sobriety.
 Whether you’re interested in an intensive outpatient program or want to consider all the options we have available, we’re happy to talk to you about all we offer.
 Contact us at 330-953-3300 to speak with us and join us at one of our facilities in Columbiana County, Mahoning County or Trumbull County.